 The Disney company spends a lot of time, effort and resources to ensure that your experience at each Disney Park is magical.
 Reducing wait times, entertaining guests while waiting in line and providing extra special details are hallmarks of the Disney experience.
 These added touches work off of computer technology and add a lot to the experience in order to set ride schedules and store pictures, and dining reservations.

 Disneyland uses the FastPass system, which allows you to select your FastPass options the day of your visit and by visiting each attraction to add it to your ticket.
 The Resort recently added the MaxPass feature for guests who would like to pay for an enhanced experience.
-The MaxPass allows guests to book their FastPass selections from their mobile device along with giving them access to all of their PhotoPass downloads.
-Currently, the service is $15 per ticket per day.
+The MaxPass allows guests to book their FastPass selections from their mobile device along with giving them access to all of their PhotoPass downloads at no additional cost.
+Currently, the service is $20 per ticket per day.
 Depending on the crowd level, many guests report loving the MaxPass option.
+You can pre-purchase Disneyland tickets with Disney MaxPass from Get Away Today, or you can wait to purchase MaxPass on a day-by-day basis when you're in the Resort.
+The cost is the same, it's just a matter of convenience for some guests.

 At Walt Disney World, guests will use the FastPass+ system and can take advantage of MagicBands.
 The FastPass+ system allows guests to book their FastPass+ selections in advance – 30 days if staying off-site or 60 days if staying at one of the Resort Hotels.
 You’re able to make up to three at a time for each day in one park.
-Once you’ve used those three selections for the day, you’re able to make more selections and not limited to the single park.
+Once you’ve used those three selections for the day, you’re able to make more selections and are not limited to the single park.
 Tickets can be connected to MagicBands at Disney World, which look similar to a bracelet and are free for guests with room and ticket packages at the Resort Hotels.
 You can purchase your own if you’re not staying on-site as well and link your ticket to it.
 On top of holding your ticket, the MagicBands can also hold your credit card, room key, FastPass+ selections, Dining Plans and more.
+When you book any 2-night or longer Walt Disney World vacation package (theme park tickets plus Resort hotel) you can opt-in for complimentary concierge service from a travel expert at Get Away Today.
+The agent can manage your reservations for you in the My Disney Experience app, which links to your Magic Band.
+Learn more about that HERE.

 In both cases guests win, because each option helps to enhance your Disney vacation.
 Whether it’s reducing wait time or giving you access to the PhotoPass memories, you’re sure to enjoy the added convenience.

 Funnily enough, you can find many retired Disneyland attractions at Disney World.
-These include the People Mover, Carousel of Progress, The Swiss Family Robinson Treehouse and more.
+These include the People Mover, Carousel of Progress, The Swiss Family Robinson Treehouse, The Tower of Terror and more.
 These are a must see for anyone who enjoys both Disneyland and Disney World.
 It’s so fun to see moms and dads turn into kids again at Disney World when they recognize the attractions they loved as kids visiting Disneyland.

 If looking at Disneyland vs Disney World, you can’t forget about the attractions.
 There are many of the same attractions between the two resorts, although nearly all have differences on top of their similarities.
 Here are just a few to consider: